s311354/Sphinx-Python-Practice/docs/source/note.rst

 + str.lower(): return a copy of the string with all the cased characters coverted to lowercase.

 + str.find(sub[, start[, end]]): return the lowest index in the string where substring sub is found within the slice s[start:end].

-+ str.isdigit(): return True if all characters in the string are digits and there is at least one characters, False otherwise.

 + str.split(sep=None, maxsplit=-1): return a list of the words in the string, using sep as the delimiter string.